 I love art.
 While I occasionally create artwork, I’m by no means an expert but I feel that this is what makes homeschooling art so much fun.
 I get to learn side-by-side with my children.
 For me, that’s exciting!Check out these tips on how to include art in your homeschool curriculum! #art #homeachool #homeschoolart Click To Tweet

 I started this last year with my daughter.
 I bought her an art journal and encouraged her to draw in it every day.
 On some days she draws something inspired by our studies and on other days she draws whatever inspires her.
 I always record the date and a “title” for her drawings in her art journal.

 I love using books to introduce concepts to my children.
 There are some amazing books available which provide art education and inspiration.
-Here are a couple of my favourites:
+Here are some of my favourites:

 Artist studies are a wonderful way to teach children about art.
 You don’t need to know a lot about the artist… use this opportunity to explore together!
 My daughter and I have done artist studies on Paul Klee and Maud Lewis.
 You can investigate our artist studies or feel free to create your own!

 Another resource is the Teachers Pay Teachers website.
 There are amazing curriculum packages and artist-specific ideas which can be purchased for a few dollars each!

 If you’re wanting to explore art techniques with your child, there are many books and videos available which teach different artistic processes.